careweather/oneil/README.md

 Signal-to-noise ratio: S_N = P_s/P_n
 ```

-Note that while [limits](#preamble-syntax) are typically specified in the parameter's units, limits only support linear values.
+While [limits](#preamble-syntax) are typically specified in the parameter's units, limits only support linear values.
 Parameters with dB units should typically not specify a limit (other than the default 0-inf) since negative linear values would lead to imaginary dB values.

+> [!IMPORTANT]
+> Oneil handles nearly all unit conversion in the background, but there is a [major exception with frequencies (Hz) and angular frequencies (rad/s)](#something-funny-is-happening-with-angular-frequencies-and-frequencies).

 ## Extrema Math

 In the backend, Oneil uses parametric extrema math to calculate the extremes of the range of possibilities for a given calculation, as defined in Chapter 3 of [Concepts for Rapid-refresh, Global Ocean Surface Wind Measurement Evaluated Using Full-system Parametric Extrema Modeling](https://scholarsarchive.byu.edu/cgi/viewcontent.cgi?article=10166&context=etd).
 Expressions are limited to the following operators and functions: `+`, `-`, `\*`, `/`, `^`, `==,` `!=`, `<=`, `>=`, `%`, `()`, `min()`, `max()`, `sin()`, `cos()`, `tan()`, `asin()`, `acos()`, `atan()`, `sqrt()`, `ln()`, `log()`, `log10()`, `floor()`, `ceiling()`, `extent()`, `range()`, `abs()`, `sign()`, `mid()`, `strip()` (removes units in calculation), and `mnmx()` (an extreme function which gets the extremes of the inputs).

-The `min` and `max` functions can be used on a single Parameter to access the minimum or maximum value of the Parameter's value range.
+The `min()` and `max()` functions can be used to compare parameters or it can be used on a single Parameter to access the minimum or maximum value of the Parameter's value range.

 Extrema math yields substantially different results for subtraction and division.
 If the extreme cases are incompatible with a given parameter, you can specify standard math using the `--` and `//` operators.